Scraxtastic/DiscordRichPresence/README.md

 Click on `New` and add a `shortcut`.
 Insert the path of the `startDiscordStatusForever.bat` file.
 The PC should start the software automagically, as soon as your PC starts.

+## Stopping the processes

+You can use `taskkill /im node.exe -f` to stop all node processes.
+It could trigger side effects.

 ## Have fun using the discord RPC tool :D